Financial Elder Abuse in Michigan – What You Need to Know to Protect Your Elders

 Prevention and Protection

 If you suspect financial elder abuse and believe legal action may be necessary, consider hiring a local Muskegon attorney.
-Our experienced Muskegon attorneys here at Bowen Law can provide you with legal advice and guidance, helping you understand your rights, legal options, and potential courses of action.
+Our experienced Muskegon attorneys here at Bowen Hoogstra Law can provide you with legal advice and guidance, helping you understand your rights, legal options, and potential courses of action.
 We can also help you conduct thorough investigations into the alleged financial elder abuse, gathering evidence to support the victim’s claims.
 To schedule a consultation, call us at (231)-726-4484 or contact us here.

 DISCLAIMER: